UMMS-Biocore/bootcamp/session1/session1.2.md

 - Remember that HPC is a shared resource among the five campuses of UMass!

-- Keep in mind that you are probably sharing the same nearline and project space quota with your lab members.
+- Keep in mind that you are probably sharing the same pi space quota with your lab members.
 Be considerate when using it!

 - Keep your private key files secure.